ThreeMammals/Ocelot/docs/features/configuration.rst

   HTTP/2 connection error (PROTOCOL_ERROR): Invalid HTTP/2 connection preface

 To resolve the issue, ensure that ``HttpRequestMessage`` has its ``VersionPolicy`` set to ``RequestVersionOrHigher``.
-Therefore, the ``DownstreamVersionPolicy`` should be defined as follows:
+Therefore, the ``DownstreamHttpVersionPolicy`` should be defined as follows:

 .. code-block:: json

   {
     "DownstreamHttpVersion": "2.0",
-    "DownstreamVersionPolicy": "RequestVersionOrHigher" // !
+    "DownstreamHttpVersionPolicy": "RequestVersionOrHigher" // !
   }

 Dependency Injection